mauricio/mauricio.github.com/_posts/2015-01-06-building-a-prefix-tree-in-scala.md

 We provide a list buffer to be filled with nodes and we then traverse the tree to buid the actual list, if we reach the end of the word we're looking for and it is indeed a *word node* then we return the list, if it isn't we just return `None` to signal that we haven't found the full word we're looking for.
 It's important here that we only return if we do find a word node that matches, otherwise we could be deleting parts of other words.

-Then, with the method that builds the path, we can implement the `remove` operations:
+Then, with the method that builds the path, we can implement the `remove` operation:

 {% highlight scala %}
 override def remove(word : String) : Boolean = {